-To study this course successfully at A level, pupils will need 7 or above at IGCSE Biology, or at least grade 7-7 in Double Award Science.
+To study this course successfully at A level, pupils will need 7 or above at IGCSE Biology, or at least grade 7-7 in Double Award Science (if IGCSE Biology was not an option open to you).

-You should also have at least a 7 in Mathematics GCSE as there is some degree of statistical analysis involved.
+You should also have at least a 7 in Mathematics GCSE as there is a high degree of statistical analysis involved. and many of the questions will involve the use of mathemaical skills at GCSE level and above.

 If you are thinking of studying an aspect of Biology at university then Chemistry is a useful A level to study alongside Biology.

-A level Biology appeals to students who enjoy science and are naturally inquisitive about the human body and the natural world and the myriad organisms that populate our diverse planet.
-The biology studied at A level provides a solid background for most science based degree courses.
+A level Biology appeals to students who are naturally inquisitive about the human body, the natural world and the organisms that populate our diverse planet.
+The biology studied at A level provides a solid background for most science-based degree courses.